outlyerapp/packs/README.md

     └── example.yaml
 ```

-When installed in Dataloop this will automatically creates a Tag based on the `<pack name>`.
+When installed in Dataloop this will automatically create a Tag based on the `<pack name>`.
 In the example above it would
 create a Tag called 'example'.
 It then automatically creates a link between that tag and all of the plugins in the
 plugins directory.